reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-1-create-a-http-client.md

 In upcoming articles in this series, we're going to learn how to implement our web interactions using these terms.

 ## Conclusion

 Apache HttpClient simplifies HTTP communication in Java applications.
 With intuitive APIs, it enables developers to perform various HTTP operations, including GET, POST, PUT, DELETE, and more.
-Offering flexibility and robustness, it facilitates seamless integration with web services, making it ideal for building web applications, RESTful APIs, and micro-services.
+Offering flexibility and robustness, it facilitates seamless integration with web services, making it ideal for building web applications, RESTful APIs, and microservices.
 Whether fetching data from external APIs or interacting with web resources, Apache HttpClient provides a reliable solution for handling HTTP requests and responses efficiently.
 Its extensive features, along with easy-to-use interfaces, make it a preferred choice for developers seeking a powerful and versatile HTTP client library in their Java projects.

 Apache HttpClient offers classic (synchronous or blocking), asynchronous and reactive APIs.
 In the upcoming articles of this series, we would learn about these APIs.